-1 NO PURCHASE OR ENROLLMENT NECESSARY.
+AILA LAWYERS MEMBER ADVANTAGE 1 NO PURCHASE OR ENROLLMENT NECESSARY.
 Promotion ends Dec.
 27, 2013.
-To enter without applying for the Fedex Advantage discount program, and for complete details, see Official Rules.

-This American Express Reward Card can be used at U.S. merchants that accept American Express® Cards.
+To enter without applying for the FedEx Advantage discount program, and for complete details, see Official Rules.
+3 This American Express Reward Card can be used at U.S. merchants that accept American Express[®] Cards.
 No ATM cash withdrawal.
 CARD EXPIRES ON THE DATE PRINTED ON THE FRONT OF THE CARD.
 Additional limitations apply, including restriction on use at cruise lines or for recurring billing.
 See Cardholder Agreement for complete details.
 Card cannot be redeemed for cash, except where required by law.
 This Card is issued pursuant to a loyalty, reward or other promotional program.
 Card is issued by American Express Prepaid Card Management Corporation.
-American Express is not the sponsor of this promotion.

-FedEx shipping discounts are off standard list rates and cannot be combined with other offers or discounts.
+American Express is not the sponsor of this promotion. ^a FedEx shipping discounts are off standard list rates and cannot be combined with other offers or discounts.
 Discounts are exclusive of any FedEx surcharges, premiums, minimums, accessorial charges or special handling fees.
 Eligible services and discounts subject to change.
-Discounts include a 5% discount for creating shipping labels for eligible FedEx Express® shipments using FedEx Ship Manager® at fedex.com or other electronic shipping solutions.
+Discounts include a 5% discount for creating shipping labels for eligible FedEx Express® shipments using FedEx Ship Managet® at fedex.com or other electronic shipping solutions.
 For eligible FedEx® services, rates and electronic shipping solutions please call 1-800-475-6708.
 See the applicable FedEx Service Guide for terms and conditions of service offerings and money-back guarantee programs.

-^{}FedEx Office discounts: 20% off color and black & white copies and printing.
-Black & white copy discounts are applied to 8-1/2" x 11", 8-1/2" x 14" and 11" x 17" prints and copies on 20-lb. white bond paper.
-Color copy discounts are applied to 8-1/2" x 11", 8-1/2" x 14" and 11" x 17" prints and copies on 20-lb. laser paper.
+4 FedEx Office discounts: 20% off color and black & white copies and printing.
+Black & white copy discounts are applied to 8-1/2" x 11", 8-1/2" x 14" and 11" x 17" prints and copies on 24-lb.
+Laser paper.
 FedEx Office discounts also include up to 10% on select other services.
-Discount does not apply to outsourced products or services, office supplies, shipping services, inkjet cartridges, videoconferencing services, equipment rental, conference room rental, Sony® PictureStationTM, gift certificates, custom calendars, holiday promotion greeting cards, or postage.
-This discount cannot be used in combination with the conference room rental station of the services provided at FedEx Office® Print and Ship Center locations in hotels, convention centers and other nonretail locations.
+Discount does not apply to outsourced products or services, office supplies, shipping services, inkjet cartridges, videoconferencing services, equipment rental, conference room rental, Song® PictureStation10, gift certificates, custom calendars, holiday promotion greeting cards, or postage.
+This discount cannot be used in combination with outprogram.compression (Comptes) or one Bate and State 20 (Sec Discount Sare) (20, shipe.
+30) valid for services provided at FedEx Office8 Print and Stin Center locations in hotels, convention centers and other nonreal locations.

-SPOTLIGHT

-by Brian S. Green

 uring the past six years, the U.S. Department of Labor's (DOL) Wage and Hour Division (WHD) has aggressively investigated H-1B employers.
 It is more important than ever for immigration attorneys to understand how DOL classifies failures to pay H-1B wages and to advise employers on how to avoid these violations.
 This article highlights the three ways DOL categorizes the violation commonly referred to as "benching," and offers tips to avoid it.
 What Is Benching?